 Does that mean you need to go out and buy a 10-year-old car that lacks the features you want when you can afford a nicer vehicle?
 Certainly not.
 However, there are advantages to buying a beater car, especially if is a second car or if it is for a younger driver.

 There are advantages to buying a new car.
 These include the full manufacturer’s warranty, you know the entire service history, and you get the latest safety and technology features.

 Many people will say you should never buy new, but that is not always the case.
 Buying a new car can be beneficial if you know you can afford the vehicle (and not just the monthly payments) and you know you will keep the vehicle for a long time.

-That said, buying used can be the better financial move, since they generally cost much less than new vehicles.
-Since cars depreciate, some more quickly than others, you may be able to save a significant amount of money by buying a mint condition car that’s just a year or two old.
+That said, buying used can be a better financial move since they generally cost much less than new vehicles.
+Since cars depreciate, some more quickly than others, you may be able to save a significant amount of money by buying a mint-condition car that’s just a year or two old.

 Purchasing a used car does come with risks, but if you make sure to buy from a reputable source, check the vehicle’s Carfax report, take it for a test ride, and drop by a mechanic, you should be good to go.
 Just be sure to look for signs the vehicle has been in a flood or accident.
 You do not want to buy a vehicle with that kind of history.

 Do Your Research